“There’s nothing much to see in Taiwan.”

-Longshan is a famous Buddhist temple in Taiwan.
+Longshan is a famous temple in Taiwan.
 It is just less than 15 minutes away from Ximending via train.
 Since it is still a temple, tourists are encouraged to be quiet and respectful to the praying locals.
 Train ride costs 16 NTD.

 10:30 AM – Bopilao Old Street

 Just a walking distance from Longshan Temple is the Bopilao Old Street.
 It is a whole street preserved by the government to remind locals and tourists of the history and culture of this street during Qing dynasty.

 11:30 AM – Chiang Kai Shek Memorial Hall

 And of course, the famous memorial hall in Taipei – Chiang Kai Shek.
 From Longshan station (blue line), we transferred to green line in Ximen station then alight at Chiang Kai Shek Memorial Station.
 Train ride costs 16 NTD.
 The place is huge and beautiful but never miss the changing of guards at 12NN.